Organic infant formula & feeding support

 Refrigerate these items within 1 hour if the temperature outside is above 90 ºF

 You can divide larger amounts of food into shallow containers for quicker cooling in the fridge

 Throw out foods that have been without refrigeration for longer than 2 hours

 Marinate foods in the refrigerator, not on the counter10

 If you’re traveling or away from home, use a cooler with ice packs to safely transport meals and snacks.

 When thawing food from the freezer, do so in the fridge, in cold running water, or in the microwave but not on the countertop at room temperature.
 Cook your food immediately once thawed.

-Avoid high risk foods and ingredients for foodborne illness:
+During pregnancy, avoid high risk foods and ingredients